selectel/terraform-provider-selectel/website/docs/r/dedicated_private_subnet_v1.html.markdown

 * `location_id` - (Required) Unique identifier of the location where the private subnet will be created.
 Retrieved from the [dedicated_location_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/dedicated_location_v1) data source.

-* `vlan` - (Required) VLAN ID for the private subnet.
-Must be a unique VLAN within the location.
+* `vlan` - (Required) Unique identifier of the VLAN for the private subnet.
+To get the unique identifier of the VLAN, in the [Control panel](https://my.selectel.ru/servers), go to Products ⟶ Dedicated Servers ⟶ Servers ⟶ servers page ⟶ in the Private block, select a private subnet → copy the ID in the VLAN field.

-* `subnet` - (Required) CIDR block for the private subnet.
+* `subnet` - subnet — (Required) CIDR block for the private subnet.
 Must be within private IP ranges: 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16.
+Lern more about [Private networks and subnets of the dedicated server.](https://docs.selectel.ru/en/dedicated/networks/private-networks-and-subnets)

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

 * `id` - Unique identifier of the private subnet.
-* `vlan` - VLAN ID of the private subnet.
+* `vlan` - Unique identifier of the VLAN of the private subnet.
 * `subnet` - CIDR block of the private subnet.
+Learn more about [Private networks and subnets of the dedicated server.](https://docs.selectel.ru/en/dedicated/networks/private-networks-and-subnets)

 ## Import